danb0b/danb0b.github.io/content/notebook/asus-issues.md

         1. search for "CONFIG_KEYBOARD_ATKBD", "CONFIG_SERIO_I8042", and "CONFIG_SERIO_LIBPS2" and set amd64 option to "m" for each.

-    1. Update version number (according to [the ubuntu guide](https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel#Modifying_the_configuration))
+    1. Update version number so that the apt repository doesn't supersede it on the next upgrade (according to [the ubuntu guide](https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel#Modifying_the_configuration))

-       > In order to make your kernel "newer" than the stock Ubuntu kernel from which you are based you should add a local version modifier.
-Add something like "+test1" to the end of the first version number in the debian.master/changelog file, before building.
-This will help identify your kernel when running as it also appears in uname -a.
-Note that when a new Ubuntu kernel is released that will be newer than your kernel (which needs regenerating), so care is needed when upgrading.
-NOTE: do not attempt to use CONFIG_LOCALVERSION as this _will_ break the build.
+       * add a local version modifier like "+test1" to the end of the first version number in the debian.master/changelog file before building.
+       * This will help identify your kernel when running as it also appears in uname -a.
+       * Note that when a new Ubuntu kernel is released that will be newer than your kernel (which needs regenerating), so care is needed when upgrading.
+       * **NOTE:** do not attempt to use CONFIG_LOCALVERSION as this _will_ break the build.

     1. build